Jcambass/sane_patch/README.md

 If somebody updates the gem version the patch will raise as soon as its code path is executed:
 ```
+SanePatch::Errors::IncompatibleVersion:
   It looks like the greeter gem was upgraded.
-(RuntimeError)
   There are patches in place that need to be verified.
   Make sure that the patch at initializers/greeter_patch.rb:8 is still needed and working.
 ```

 ### Providing additional information